gregemel/zipinfo/README.md

     * for Cayuse code challenge

 ##sample usage:
-* enter proper api keys for Open Weather and Google in application.property
+* enter proper api keys for Open Weather and Google in application.properties
 * run service on port 8080 (default)
 * using browser:
     * http://localhost:8080/api/v1/zipinfo/97201